What are Seeding Schedules?

 There are two ways to start a new seeding schedule:

 From the Seeding Schedules screen: Click the “Add a Seeding Schedule button.”
-From the Growth Cycles page: Find the growth cycle you want to base the schedule off of, and then click its “Schedule” button.
+From the Growth Cycles page: Find the growth cycle growers want to base the schedule off of, and then click its “Schedule” button.

-Example: If you create a seeding schedule using a Basil growth cycle, and set it to repeat every week on Monday and Thursday, then every Monday and Thursday a new batch of basil will be seeded.
+Example: If growers create a seeding schedule using a Basil growth cycle, and set it to repeat every week on Monday and Thursday, then every Monday and Thursday a new batch of basil will be seeded.
 Each batch will follow the actions outlined in the related growth cycle, and the relevant tasks will be scheduled.

 Editing an Existing Seeding Schedule

 To edit an existing seeding schedule, click the name of the seeding schedule or the right-hand arrow on the relevant list item.

 To duplicate an existing seeding schedule, click the “Clone” button on the relevant list item.
 Growers will be taken to the seeding schedule editor, from which growers can make any changes to the cloned schedule.
 Click “Done” to finalize the changes.

 To remove a seeding schedule from the list, click the “Archive” button.
 The schedule will not be permanently deleted — it can always be restored if necessary.